cybercat37794/C-Programming-/README.md

 # C-Programming-
-This repository is made for the basic of c programming lessons that I learned.
+This repository is made with the basic of c programming lessons that I learned.